Continental Innovates with Rancher and Kubernetes

 This article will answer that question by giving an overview of Rancher management plane architecture, and explain how API resources are stored, represented and controlled utilizing Kubernetes primitives like CustomResourceDefinition(CRD) and custom controllers.

-While building Rancher 2.0, we went over several iterations till we set on the current architecture - in which the Rancher API server is built on top of an embedded Kubernetes API server and etcd database.
+While building Rancher 2.0, we went over several iterations till we set on the current docker architecture - in which the Rancher API server is built on top of an embedded Kubernetes API server and etcd database.
 The fact that Kubernetes is highly extendable as a development platform, where the API could be extended defining a new object as a CustomResourceDefinition (CRD), made adoption easy:

 All Rancher specific resources created using the Rancher API get translated to CRD objects, with their lifecycle managed by one or several controllers that were built following Kubernetes controller pattern.